Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

    1, 2, B2, 41.271, -73.953
    ...

-Once a ``.csv`` file holding bus coordinate information is available, we can use the :meth:`opf.io.read_coords_csv` function to automatically generate a coordinate dictionary.
+Once a ``.csv`` file holding bus coordinate information is available, we can use the ``read_coords_csv`` function to automatically generate a coordinate dictionary.
 In the following example we use the ``case9coords.csv`` file from our dataset to generate a coordinate dictionary

 .. testcode:: opf